Insight

 A: This often comes up in practice, particularly when young minors are involved and it is too early to say how they are going to develop and be able to manage money as they get older.

 In this instance, a Discretionary Trust is useful because of the flexibility that it offers insofar as distributions are at the discretion of the trustees.
 The trustees are often guided by a Letter of Wishes written by the person setting up the trust (also known as the Settlor).
-This is a separate and standalone document, where the settlor would set out how they envisage the trustees will act (although they cannot bind them to act in a certain way).
+This is a separate and standalone document, where the Settlor would set out how they envisage the trustees will act (although they cannot bind them to act in a certain way).
+The Settlor can also be one of the trustees of a Discretionary Trust.

 Discretionary Trusts are subject to their own tax regime.
 Below is an outline but is not an exhaustive summary:-